 With specific permission of the Columbia College Committee on Instruction, certain seminars may allow students to complete their research over the winter break and submit their final papers on a pre-arranged date after the start of the spring term.
 In such instances, a mark of CP will appear on the students' transcripts until the final grade is submitted.
 The mark of CP cannot be used for individual students but, rather, can only be granted on a course-wide basis.
-In any given semester, the mark of CP precludes the attainment of Dean's List status (see Academic Honors, Prizes, and Fellowships-Dean's List).
+In any given semester, the mark of CP precludes the attainment of Dean's List status (see Academic Honors, Prizes, and Fellowships -Dean's List (http://bulletin.columbia.edu/columbia-college/academic-honors-prizes-fellowships)).